What Are The Different Types of Shower Enclosures?

 Semi-Frameless Shower Doors

 A more ambiguous type of shower door is that of the semi-frameless shower door, as it relies partly on metal, but less so than the metal frame shower door.
 Additionally, the specialty glass panel, ¼” or ⅜” in glass thickness, is slightly sturdier than that of the framed option.

 With the swinging version of the semi-frameless shower doors, there is no metal along the top of the door, nor is there any metal along the handle side of the shower glass.
 However, it relies on metal tracking along the base, and along the wall, where it is hinged, as well.

 Likewise, the sliding semi-frameless shower door consists of free-floating doors, which run on a metal track above and below it, and also uses metal wall jambs, which make it more adjustable than the frameless option.

 This option is more expensive than the framed shower door glass but slightly less expensive than the frameless version.
 As might be expected of a middle choice, the overall appearance is a combination of the framed and frameless, possessing a distinct metal characteristic, but one that is less pronounced than that of the fully framed option.

 Frameless Shower Doors

-The specialty glass used in frameless shower doors is most often ⅜” or ½” thick, making it the most durable glass of all three options.
-Further, a minimal amount of metal is used in the construction and support of frameless shower doors, which is something that many people find aesthetically pleasing.
+The specialty clear glass used in frameless shower doors is most often ⅜” or ½” thick, making it the most durable glass of all three options.
+Further, a minimal amount of metal is used in the construction and support of frameless doors, which is something that many people find aesthetically pleasing.

 Though it is the most expensive option, the frameless shower door is very popular, because of its durability and design possibilities, but also because it is the easiest to manage when it comes to glass repair.